-Raigad Fort.
 This majestic and captivating fort was seized by Chatrapati Shivaji Maharaj in 1656 and was then known as ‘Rairi’.
-The fort features several gates that still manages to amuse the visitors.
+The fort features several gates that still manage to amuse the visitors.
 Some popular gates are Nagarkhana Darwaja, Maha Darwaja, Palkhi Darwaja, and Meena Darwaja.
 The ropeway facility will take to this hill fort in just a few minutes from the ground.
 The fort remains open on all 7 days from 8 am to 6 pm.
-Indian tourists are required to pay an entry fee of Rs10, while the foreign tourists are required to pay Rs100 to explore the fort.
+Indian tourists are required to pay an entry fee of Rs10, while foreign tourists are required to pay Rs100 to explore the fort.

 This Hindu temple is dedicated to Sri Jagdishwara.
 Locals claim that Shivaji Maharaj was a staunch Hindu follower and used to visit the temple daily.
-A striking feature of the temple is its dome-shaped top that gives the hint of Mughal art and architecture.
+A striking feature of the temple is its dome-shaped top that gives a hint of Mughal art and architecture.

 Set amidst lush green hills and under the infinite blue sky, the waterfalls will make you fall in love with it at the very first sight.
-The waterfalls are located approximately 850 meters above the sea level from where one can clearly see the Raigad fort.
+The waterfalls are located approximately 850 meters above sea level from where one can clearly see the Raigad fort.
 Madhe Ghat Waterfalls is amongst one of the most visited destinations in Raigad.